 By Alexa Chipman May 13, 2017

-Tucked along scenic Arnold Drive in Glen Ellen is a snug, rustic tasting room.
-It may not have an impressive building, but its wine certainly is.
-Its interior is filled with comfortable couches and distinctive rooster symbol scattered about the room, referencing an incident early in the winery’s history, when the forklift was moving from the barn to crush pad and nearly collided with a rooster, causing quite a flurry of squealing brakes and hilarity.
-The rooster’s image can now be found in the logo and on bottle labels.
+Tucked along scenic Arnold Drive in Glen Ellen is a snug, weathered tasting room.
+It may not have an impressive building, but some of its wine certainly is.
+The interior is filled with comfortable couches and a distinctive rooster symbol scattered about the room, referencing an incident early in the winery’s history, when the forklift was moving from the barn to crush pad and nearly collided with a rooster, causing quite a flurry of squealing brakes and squawking.
+The proud rooster is found in the logo and on bottle labels, although my first thought was that it reminded me of Petaluma, which used to be jokingly known as the chicken capital of the world.

 During his time as a photo journalist, Ross discovered gems of small vineyards that he now calls upon when finding grapes to work with for the winery’s limited runs.
-One of the advantages of working in that manner is that if a harvest is not up to his standards, there is no obligation to produce the wine; for example, this year has no rosé— the grapes were not of high enough quality.
-He enjoys experimenting with the signature Eric Ross blends, such as Struttin’ Red, which might be Portuguese style one year, and primarily Zinfandel the next.
+Gathering a harvest in that manner means that there is no obligation to produce the wine if it does not meet certain standards; for example, this year has no rosé— the grapes were not of high enough quality.
+He enjoys experimenting with the signature Eric Ross blends, such as Struttin’ Red, which might be Portuguese style one year, and primarily zinfandel the next.
+Eric Ross wine is a hit and miss for me; a few were not noteworthy, while others stood out as award worthy creations that I will remember for years to come.

-Tasting Room managers Dennis and Diane Mitchell cultivate a cozy atmosphere.
-I had car trouble while I was visiting, and they were incredibly helpful and supportive—this is not a tasting room that sees you as a potential credit card transaction, they care about their visitors and are a joy to interact with.
+Tasting Room managers Dennis and Diane Mitchell cultivate a cozy atmosphere for trying a wine flight.
+I had car trouble while I was visiting, and they were incredibly helpful and supportive—this is not a tasting room that sees you as a potential credit card transaction, they care about their visitors and are genuinely good people.
 Next time you are going through Glen Ellen, be sure to stop by.

 Violets and tangerine aroma touch the senses with this refreshing, well balanced wine.
 It has enough intensity to bring flavor without becoming bitter, with a touch of strawberry to it.
 Stainless steel fermentation was used.